 His eyes widened and he started waving his hands.

 When people learn we moved from Hawaii to Wisconsin they are shocked.
 I explain that it took brain damage to get me to here.
-They laugh and I explain that I suffered a traumatic brain injury during a car wreck and could no longer do my job.
-We decided to move to where I had a son and so we are in Oshkosh.
+I suffered a traumatic brain injury during a car wreck and could no longer do my job.
+We decided to move to where I had a family, which I have learned is the number one reason move to Wisconsin, and so here we are making a new life in Oshkosh.

 There are many things I miss about Hawaii and always will.
 But having my grandsons here is a pretty big consolation prize for giving up my mountains, oceans, and the diversity of people and food.

-On Friday when I heard Steven’s way of telling Grandpa’s age, “Grandpa isn’t just eight,” he exclaimed. ”He’s ninety-eight!!!,” I missed Hawaii a little less.
+On Friday when I heard Steven’s way of telling Grandpa’s age, I missed Hawaii a little less.